johnsonafool/baylon_village_simu/README.md

 # Quick Start

-To see the simulation, host index.html file on local host
+To see the simulation, open index.html file on local host